Info2win/QtCoreIntermediate/README.md

 # QtIntermediate
-This repository includes small programs that has been developed by Ilker BAKSI while studying Qt at Intermediate level.
+This repository includes small programs' source code that has been developed by Ilker BAKSI while studying Qt at Intermediate level.